llogiq/mutagen/README.md

 *Use `#[mutate]` for tests only.* This is done by always annotating functions or modules with `#[cfg_attr(test, mutate)]` instead, which applies the `#[mutate]` annotation only in `test` mode.
 If a function is annotated with plain `#[mutate]` in every mode, the mutation-code is baked into the code even when compiled for release versions.
 However, when using `mutagen` as `dev-dependency`, adding a plain `#[mutate]` attribute will result in compilation errors in non-test mode since the compiler does not find the annotation.

 *Use `mutagen` as `dev-dependency`, unless otherwise necessary.* This ensures that no code from `mutagen` is part of your released library or application.

+## Limitations of Mutations

+*No mutations will be introduced in `unsafe`-blocks and `unsafe` functions*.
+Mutations would probably break the some invariantes.
+Moreover, mutations in unsafe code could lead to undefined behavior that cannot be observed by any testcase.

+*`const` expressions cannot be mutated.* They are evaluated at compile-time and Mutagen can only affect code that can alter its behavior at run-time.
+Array lengths and global constants are examples of `const` expressions.

+*Patterns are cannot mutated.* Mutations are introduced by injecting calls to mutagen-internal functions, which cannot be placed inside patterns.

 ## Contributing